-In 2014, we spent \$424,390.74 on salaries and the El Paso County benefit package that we participate in.
-This covered 6.0 FTEs, including the Public Trustee.
-We project that we will spend \$393,645.64 on salaries and benefits in 2015, with our staffing reduced to 5.6 FTEs, including the Public Trustee.
-Our 2016 budget estimates \$399,669.41 for salaries and benefits.
+In 2015, we spent \$395,630.35 on salaries and the El Paso County benefit package that we participate in.
+This covered 5.6 FTEs, including the Public Trustee.
+We project that we will spend \$373,319.96 on salaries and benefits in 2016, with our staffing reduced to 5.0 FTEs, including the Public Trustee.
+Our 2017 budget estimates \$417,959.66 for salaries and benefits.
 This budgetary increase is largely a contingency.
-While we will have reduced staffing to 5.0 FTEs, including the Public Trustee, we are leaving the full benefits package for the 6th FTE so we would be able to hire back into that position if workload increases.
-We also have included funding for re-hiring a part-time deputy if workload increases.
-In either case, revenue will also have exceeded expectations.
+While we expect to remain at 5.0 FTEs, including the Public Trustee, if there is an increase in workload we would need to hire additional part-time or full-time staff; we also purchase benefits for the 6th FTE from the County so we would be able to hire into that position if workload increases.
+If this additional staffing happens, revenue will have also increased.

-In 2014, we spent \$61,442.16 for services provided by El Paso County.
+In 2015, we spent \$50,354.04 for services provided by El Paso County.
 These services include our office space (including security and janitorial services), use of the County Attorney, Employee Benefits, payroll services, and support for our link to the County's computer network (used for electronic releases and payroll).
-We project with certainty that we will spend \$50,354.04 in 2015 for services provided by El Paso County.
-Our 2016 budget projects that we will spend \$56,616.00 for services provided by El Paso County based on the Cost Allocation Plan.
+We project with certainty that we will spend \$56,616.00 in 2016 for services provided by El Paso County.
+Our 2017 budget projects that we will spend \$64,651.08 for services provided by El Paso County based on its Cost Allocation Plan.

-In 2014, we spent \$48,598.06 on other operating expenses.
-Two-thirds of this was on our annual audit and information technology.
-We project that we will spend \$96,217.62 in 2015 on other operating expenses.
-This gigantic increase is due to a set of unusual, infrequent costs.
+In 2015, we spent \$97,299.53 on other operating expenses.
+Much of this was due to a set of unusual, infrequent costs.
 El Paso County asked us to move to new County office space, which cost \$33,320.60.
 We also needed to replace our 2007-vintage Windows XP workstations, at a cost of \$9,818.22.
 Finally, as part of the move, the County directed us to purchase a new telephone system, at a cost of \$5,106.12.
-Our 2016 budget projects that we will spend \$59,383 on other operating expenses.
+We project that we will spend \$59,379.10 in 2016 on other operating expenses.
+Our 2017 budget projects that we will spend \$86,420.00 on other operating expenses.
+Much of this increase is an effort to be prudent - our 2016 expenses are projected to be only \$3.90 less than budgeted, exclusive of the \$10,000 contingency line - as well as the possibility that we may need to contract for certain computer support functions that had been previously covered in-house.

-In 2014, our total expenses were \$534,430.96.
-We project that our total expenses will be \$540,217.30 in 2015.
-Our 2016 budget estimates \$535,668.41 in total expenses.
+In 2015, our total expenses were \$543,283.92.
+We project that our total expenses will be \$489,315.06 in 2016.
+Our 2016 budget estimates \$569,030.74 in total expenses.
 I believe in budgeting conservatively, with room left for unexpected contingencies.
-Thus the 2016 budget includes an additional \$10,000 in the salaries and benefits category, which would most likely be applied to payout of accrued leave for employees who leave the Office, overtime, or hiring a temporary worker.
+Thus the 2016 budget includes an additional \$10,000 in the salaries and benefits category, which would most likely be applied overtime, or hiring sooner than expected into the vacant position if workload increases.
 Our 2016 budget includes an additional \$10,000 in the other operating costs category, which would most likely be used for unexpected legal fees or equipment failures.